LokeshwaranMoorthi/Scamon-Agent/README.md

 ##  The Scamon-Agent Solution

 **Scamon Agent** replaces fragmented single-point tools with a **Collaborative Multi-Agent Forensics Network**.
-Instead of relying on a monolithic LLM, ScamON orchestrates independent micro-agents.
+Instead of relying on a monolithic LLM, Scamon-Agent orchestrates independent micro-agents.
 Each agent operates as an autonomous investigator inspecting its dedicated threat vector before streaming telemetry to a centralized **Threat Correlation Engine** and a **SHA-256 Cryptographic Evidence Vault**.

 ---